yhttp/yhttp/sphinx/tutorials/quickstart.rst

 ======================

-``yhttp`` has builtin command line interface with auto completion support. to use it, just call :meth:`.Application.climain` as the entry point.
+``yhttp`` has builtin command line interface with auto completion support. to use it, just call :meth:`BaseApplication.climain` as the entry point.
 We will learn how it works in the rest of this tutorial.

 Let's edit ``hello.py`` to act as both command line interface and WSGI
 application: